InZan17/ball_in_a_box/README.md

 To add custom balls, open the `balls` folder and put your image in there, and then type the name of your image inside the game.
 (No need to restart the game) Just make sure it's a PNG as it will not work with any other format.

 ## Custom sounds
 To add custom sounds, open the `sounds` folder and make a new folder with the name of your sound pack.
 Then, add your sounds into the folder.
 (Name doesn't matter) Then type the name of your sound pack inside the game.
-(No need to restart the game) Just make sure it's an OGG as it will not work with any other format.
+(No need to restart the game) Just make sure it's an OGG or WAV as it will not work with any other format.

 ## Custom assets
 To add custom assets, open the `asset_packs` folder and make a new folder with the name of your asset pack.
 Then, add all of your assets into the folder and rename them to the asset you wanna override.
 (Look inside the `assets` folder) Then type the name of your asset pack inside the game.
 (No need to restart the game) Just make sure the file names and file formats match.